GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 successfully designed software.
 The code of a well-designed system is easily comprehensible, such systems are easy to extend and maintain, and have a minimum amount of defects.
 So, how should we design quality systems?
+As in other engineering disciplines, modeling, prototyping, measurement and iteration are important elements of the development cycle.
-We can approach this question from the several following perspectives:
+We can approach the question of design from the several following perspectives:

 * Software modeling
 * Software design in General